Proshooter27/obsidianGit/Projects/Mechanical Keyboard Kanban.md

 ## To-Do

+- [ ] Soldering all the sockets
 - [ ] Build the plate for keyboard
 - [ ] Build Case

 ## In - Prog

+- [ ] Make the firmware for the 75% keyboard

 ## Complete